Simulating Cost Flow

 Codeforces 802O: April Fools’ Problem

-Statement Summary: You are preparing and printing $k$ problems for a contest over the course of $n$ days.
-On the $i$th day, you can prepare a problem for cost $a_i$ and print a problem for cost $b_i$.
+Statement Summary: You are preparing and printing k problems for a contest over the course of n days.
+On the ith day, you can prepare a problem for cost ai and print a problem for cost bi.
 You must prepare a problem before printing it.
-In other words, if you prepare a problem on day $i$, you can only print it on some day $j \geq i$.
+In other words, if you prepare a problem on day i, you can only print it on some day ji.
 You can prepare and print at most one problem per day.
-What is the minimum cost of preparing and printing $k$ problems?
+What is the minimum cost of preparing and printing k problems?

 Image 1